 The author is fully prepared to face the ignominy and ridicule certain to be aimed his way if this theory is proved to be in error.
 Similarly he is well aware that many will openly question his sanity.
 It is much easier the deride the errors and failures of others than to develop relevant competing ideas of one's own.

 It is only 50-60 years ago that the diagnosis of childhood leukemia meant certain death for 100% these children.
 Physician-scientist of the day had the temerity to inject known poisons into children attempting to kill leukemia cells.

 With the present hopeless attitude of physicians attempting to care for patients with ALS, it is easy to understand why more patients with ALS commit suicide than any other disease.
-In some Scandinavian countries patients with ALS commit suicide six times more frequently than with any other disease.
-(10)
+In some societies patients with ALS commit suicide six times more frequently than any other disease.
+(10) )

-Surely it is time to try something new or prove that the suggestion that a liver transplant might well arrest the progressive muscle weakness is categorically implausible or at a minimum evaluate the effect of repetitive plasmapheresis on arresting the rate of his progressive muscle loss and possibly extending the life of an ALS afflicted patient.
+Surely it is time to try something new or prove that the suggestion that a liver transplant might well arrest the progressive muscle weakness is categorically implausible.